-A delineated portion of the Ash Landfill is used for the disposal of other items in lesser quantities, i.e. reactivator sludge, construction debris and power plant outage refuse, sump sludge's, demineralizer resins, PCS, cooling tower sludge, lime, soda ash, sewage pond sludge, evaporation pond solids, miscellaneous pond clean-outs, cooling tower treated lumber, and other inert and non-hazardous materials.
+A delineated portion of the Ash Landfill is used for the disposal in smaller quantities of facility waste e.g., reactivator sludge, construction debris and power plant outage refuse, sump sludge, demineralizer resins, petroleum impacted soils, cooling tower sludge, lime, soda ash, sewage pond sludge, evaporation pond solids, miscellaneous pond clean-outs, cooling tower treated lumber, and other inert and non-hazardous materials.
+The facility's

+Aquifer Protection Permit (APP) defines the waste streams that may be disposed in the Ash Landfill in addition to CCR.
 A site map showing the locations of the power plant area and ash landfill area is presented in Figure 1, Attached.